 Walk into any gay bar, gym locker room, house party, or Grindr meetup and the first thirty seconds tell you everything.
 Guys size each other up, lock eyes, flash a smirk, and boom - the greeting hits harder than any “hey bro.”
 A quick hug, a fist bump that lingers, a shoulder grab, or just that chin nod loaded with heat sets the tone for the whole night.
 These little rituals pack testosterone, flirtation, and history into split-second moves you feel in your gut.
-From the streets of WeHo to the saunas in Berlin, gay dudes have turned saying hello into an art form that screams “I see you” while leaving room for whatever comes next.
+From the streets of WeHo to the saunas in Berlin, gay dudes have turned saying hello into a form that screams “I see you” while leaving room for whatever comes next.

 The Classic Hug Variations